noun fer·men·ta·tion \ˌfər-mən-ˈtā-shən, –ˌmen-\

 In my own life, eating more fermented food has made a huge difference in my health.
 I used to catch every bug circulating and today I simply do not get sick.
 My younger daughter eats very little “weird” fermented food and still gets sick but I never catch it.
 I also feel less anxious.
 I had chalked that up to aging and wisdom until someone pointed out to me that I eat an awful lot of fermented food.
 Many recent studies show a connection between the gut and anxiety, depression and even autism.

 The anaerobic bacterium Clostridium botulinium thrives in airless containers.
 When this bacterium takes hold, it produces the nerve toxin that causes potentially fatal botulism.
 Botulism symptoms include “double vision, blurred vision, drooping eyelids, slurred speech, difficulty swallowing, dry mouth and muscle weakness” (CDC).
-However, botulism sickens only 145 people per year in the US, 20 percent of whom contract it via not tainted food but wounds (mostly from shooting up heroin).
+However, before you toss your canning equipment, do know that food-borne botulism has sickened only 210 people in the US between 1996 and 2014.

 Even with these low numbers, people often tell me they worry about accidentally killing their loved ones by feeding them botulism-laced fermented food.
 But as Sandor Katz writes in The Art of Fermentation, “it is improperly canned foods, not ferments, that can harbor botulism.”
 Hardy botulinum spores can survive the canning process, however, they can’t survive the acidic environment of fermented food, nor can Salmonella, Escherichia coli (E. coli) or Listeria.